VTrans/vtp3-final-documents/Contacts.md

 - Develop nightly job to process the data

 ###Potential Internal Contacts Tool Content:
-- The contacts on this webpage, associated with mapped active project locations by contact type.
+- Potentially adding primary contacts for each one of these categories to project location map.
 [Web Link](http://vtrans.vermont.gov/doing-business)